rteshnizi/shinji-gui/README.md

 This code is implemented in ReactJs + MUI + TypeScript using the CRA template.

 I have tried to leave comments in the source when necessary.
-Generally, the code is straightforward and I have tried to used descriptive variable names to make it easy to follow.
+Generally, the code is straightforward and I have tried to use descriptive variable names to make it easy to follow.
 I personally prefer longer but more descriptive variable/function names than adding comments.

 A few things to note:
 1. I have only tested this GUI in Firefox as it is my main browser.
 2. I have used Class Components.
 I strongly prefer Class Components over Function Components as it enforces better OOD and improves extensibility.
 3. This GUI was not tested with a big dataset.
 I have only used the provided test data.
-4. There are better/prettier ways to implement a GUI for this task, but this is does the job for a proof of concept.
+4. There are better/prettier ways to implement a GUI for this task, but this is a proof of concept.
 5. Please forgive the aesthetics xD.
 I didn't spend time designing the MUI theme.

 ## `src` Folder Hierarchy